 Men’s wedding bands are usually much simpler in appearance.
 Since the rings are worn alone and most men have wider and longer fingers compared to women, the bands are usually wider with cleaner, masculine angles.
 Men’s bands also don’t typically have diamonds, though some men do like a touch, and while plain smooth metal is most preferred, there are definitely more exciting and unique options available.

 The idea of having complimenting wedding band designs is both romantic and meaningful.
 Choosing plain smooth gold bands is a common but certainly not the only option.
-Here are some considerations when choosing wedding bands that will complement each other beautifully.
+Here are some considerations when choosing wedding rings that will complement each other beautifully.

 Coordinating your metal colors to match is one way to have a complimenting wedding band set.
 Whether you both choose white gold, platinum or yellow gold or a mix.